Semco University – All about the Lithium-Ion Batteries

 The Perils of Overcharging Lithium-ion Batteries

-Overcharging occurs when a battery is charged beyond its specified voltage limit, posing a significant risk to its safety and lifespan.
+Overcharging occurs when a Lithium-ion Batteries is charged beyond its specified voltage limit, posing a significant risk to its safety and lifespan.
 While modern electric vehicles incorporate sophisticated battery management systems (BMS) to prevent overcharging, malfunctions can still occur.

 When a BMS fails to accurately monitor battery voltage or cut off charging, when necessary, the battery continues to accumulate charge beyond its safe limits.
 These overcharging triggers a cascade of detrimental reactions within the battery.